InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 `TYPENAME` can be the name of any predefined type.
 See [Variable Types](#variable-types) for the types.
 `VARIABLENAME` can be anything as long it follow the naming rules.
 See [Variable Naming](#variable-naming) for the naming rules.

+!!! note

-NOTE: A given variable name can only be declared once in the same context / scope.
+    A given variable name can only be declared once in the same context / scope.
 If you try to redeclare the same variable, the compiler will accuse an error.

+!!! note

-NOTE2: You can redeclare the same variable name in different scopes.
+    You can redeclare the same variable name in different scopes.
 If one scope is parent of the other, the current will be used and will shadow the content of the one from outer scope.
 We are going to cover this more when we are covering multi-file projects and functions.

 Examples: